IMBalENce/ZXmicroscopy/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Zhou XU's research page"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is the front page of my research page.
-More content will be added in the future.
+My name is Zhou XU (徐洲).
+I work at Monash Centre for Electron Microscopy as an electron microscope scientist.
+This is my research page documenting my exciting findings and developments.
+More content will be updated here soon.